How To Get Around Downtown Toronto With Public Transportation

 How to Read Toronto’s Subway Map

-Because there are only four subway lines, reading a subway map is far easier in Toronto than other systems like New York, Paris or London.
-Therefore, the first recommendation for you is to familiarize yourself with the color-coded routes and its beginning and ending points.
-Then decide what attractions or destinations you wish to visit.
-For example, if you’re at Union Station and you want to go to the Royal Ontario Museum, how would you get there?
+Because there are only four subway lines, reading a subway map is far easier in Toronto than in other systems like New York, Paris, or London.
+Therefore, the first recommendation is to familiarize yourself with the color-coded routes and their beginning and ending points.
+Then, decide what attractions or destinations you wish to visit.
+For example, how would you get there if you’re at Union Station and want to go to the Royal Ontario Museum?
 By comparing the subway map to Google Maps, you can see that the yellow Line 1 makes a direction connection.
-However, to take Line 1 in the correct direction, you must know the ending point.
-In this case it would Vaughn.
-But you would just leave the subway at the Museum station, rather than go to Vaughn at the end of the line.
+However, you must know the ending point to take Line 1 in the correct direction.
+In this case, it would be Vaughn.
+But you would leave the subway at the Museum station rather than go to Vaughn at the end of the line.

 Related: Interesting Facts You Might Not Know About Toronto, Canada